Algorithmic Simplification of Neural Networks with Mosaic-of-Motifs

 \subsection{Geometry of the Constrained Optimization Domain}

-We have seen how the MoMos parameterization enforces regularity using repeated motifs.
-These constraints do not directly change the paramter space $\mathbb{R}^n$, but restricts the subset over which optimization is performed.
+We have seen how MoMos enforces regularity using repeated motifs.
+Its constraints do not directly change the parameter space $\mathbb{R}^n$; however, they restrict the subset over which optimization is performed.
 These restrictions affect the \emph{richness} of the resulting optimization domain, illustrated in Fig.~\ref{fig:momos_domain}, which we examine through a decomposition of its induced geometry.

 Fix a mosaic $\Mcal \in [k]^m$, define the slice of $H_{s,k}(\Mcal) \subseteq \mathbb{R}^n $ as the set of weights whose block decomposition $\psi(\What) = (\widehat{\bb}_1, \ldots, \widehat{\bb}_m)$ satisfies